bahrus/p-et-alia/README.md

 Although the markup / code above is a little more verbose than standard ways of adding event handlers, it does have some benefits.
 If you do view the live elements, you can sort of "walk through" the DOM elements and custom elements, and see how data is transformed from step to step.
 This would be particularly easy if there were a nice browser extension that can quickly view web component properties, regardless of their flavor.
 Unfortunately, [existing](https://chrome.google.com/webstore/detail/polyspector/naoehbibkfilaolkmfiehggkfjndlhpd?hl=en) [extensions](https://chrome.google.com/webstore/detail/stencil-inspector/komnnoelcbjpjfnbhmdpgmlbklmicmdi/related) don't seem to support that yet.

-But I am quite excited to see Firefox nightly making some [giant leaps forward](https://blog.nightly.mozilla.org/2018/09/06/developer-tools-support-for-web-components-in-firefox-63/) in supporting universal web component debugging.
+But I am quite excited to see Firefox has made some [giant leaps forward](https://blog.nightly.mozilla.org/2018/09/06/developer-tools-support-for-web-components-in-firefox-63/) in supporting universal web component debugging.

 In addition, you might find the following helpful.
-What follows is Chrome-centric discussion, and requires support for dynamic import:
+What follows requires support for [dynamic import]() and has been tested in Chrome and Firefox.
+I must say that Firefox has a number of suble features here not found in Chrome.
+Bravo!

 In the console, type:

 import('https://unpkg.com/xtal-shell@0.0.7/$hell.js');

-Then make you sure you select the Elements tab in the dev tools, in such a way that you can see both the elements and the console at the same time.
+Then make you sure you select the Elements / Inspector tab in the dev tools (right-clicking on an element and selecting "Inspect" should get you there), in such a way that you can see both the elements and the console at the same time.

 Then, as you inspect custom elements, you can type this in the console: